 Panasonic LX15 versus Sony A6000

 The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2014.
 The LX15 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (LX15) and an APS-C sensor.
+The cameras are based on an one-inch (LX15) and an APS-C (A6000) sensor.
 The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic LX15 and the Sony A6000 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX15 – represents the basis or 100 percent across all the size and weight measures).